Bitwise ternary logic instruction

 Bitwise ternary logic instructions can logically implement all possible bitwise operations between three inputs (256 permutations).
 They take three registers as input and an 8-bit immediate field.
 Each bit in the output is generated using an 8-bit Lookup table of the three corresponding bits in the inputs to select one of the 8 positions in the 8-bit immediate.
-Since only 8 combinations are possible using three bits, this allow all possible 3-input bitwise operations to be performed.
+Since only 8 combinations are possible using three bits, this allows all possible 3-input bitwise operations to be performed.
 In mathematical terminology: each corresponding bit of the three inputs is a ternary Boolean function with a Hasse diagram of order n=8.
 Also known as minterms.